Healey & AMG Center for ALS

 For decades, the ALS Multidisciplinary Clinic team at Mass General has expanded and sought new ways to reach people at home, pushing boundaries of the healthcare system with novel approaches like TeleHealth virtual visits.
 The ALS House Call Program draws from the best of our existing approaches, our aspirations for novel patient-centered care delivery, and our fundamental belief that the bedrock of clinical care is human connection.

 In the first year, ALS House Call staff from Mass General made nearly 400 home visits.
-The Mass General team includes Debra Skoniecki, NP, and Kristen Kinglsey, RN.
+The Mass General team includes Kristen Kinglsey, RN and Carl Lewenhaupt, NP .
 ALS House Call staff from Compassionate Care ALS partnered with us on 201 of these visits.
 CCALS staff made an additional 449 solo visits and Jean Batty, CCALS’ Government Affairs Liaison, provided 149 Medicaid and Medicare consults.
 We currently provide care for ALS patients in nine out of 14 Massachusetts counties—namely, Worcester, Middlesex, Norfolk, Barnstable, Plymouth, Essex, Suffolk, and Bristol—of whom 37 are enrolled in MassHealth.

-Debra Skoniecki, NP, is actively following 105 patients in the Program.
-Katherine (Katie) Campbell, RN, our original ALS House Call Nurse, has left Mass General to focus on family and pursue nurse practitioner training.
-We are sad to part with Katie, and we greatly appreciate her experience and insights in the early stages of the program.
-In March 2019, we welcomed Kristen Kinglsey, RN, as a House Call Nurse.
-Ms. Kingsley has worked in the Mass General Respiratory Care ICU and is also a clinical instructor at the Mass General Institute for Health Professionals.
+Kristen Kinglsey, RN, in addition to working as a House Call Nurse, has worked in the Mass General Respiratory Care ICU and is also a clinical instructor at the Mass General Institute for Health Professionals.
 She has extensive experience caring for patients and their families, many of whom have ALS, in a critical care environment providing patient-centered, multidisciplinary care.
-She is excited and we are thrilled that she joined our team!
+Carl Lewenhaupt joined the House Call team at the Healey & AMG Center in 2022.

 The following comment from one of our patients is further testimony to the effectiveness of the ALS House Call Program:

-We are also increasingly connected to other house call programs and home care medicine providers, from which we learn a great deal, especially in respect to program sustainability.
+We are increasingly connected to other house call programs and home care medicine providers, from which we learn a great deal, especially in respect to program sustainability.
 This networking has also generated great interest across the country in our unique ALS House Call Program, driven in large part by research presentations, posters, and informal connections given and made at regional and national conferences.
-We presented a poster about the Program at the 2018 NEALS, which was very well received by the ALS community.
-Importantly, we also attended the 2018 American Academy of Home Care Medicine’s (AAHCM) annual meeting, where we also presented a poster that generated enthusiasm and interest.
-AAHCM attendees are almost exclusively in primary care, whereas our Program was one of very few represented at the annual meeting led by a specialty clinic.

 If you were severely disabled and there were no effective medications, or surgeries or therapies to treat your illness, would you want to spend a day going to check in with your doctor?
 If you were so inclined and had someone to take you, you might meet with doctors and nurses, with occupational and physical therapists and you would leave with a daunting follow up list: prescriptions to fill, equipment to procure, and well-intended, albeit generic, suggestions to make your life easier.